Bourbon Baby Back Ribs | Slow Cooker

 I also cut the rack in half so it will fit better in the slow cooker.

-Place the cover on the slow cooker.
-Set the temperature to high and the timer for four hours.
-After two hours, open the cover, Take the ribs on the bottom, move them to the top and vice versa, and ladle the sauce over the ribs.
-Replace the lid and continue to cook.
+Place the cover on the slow cooker, set the temperature to high, and cook for four hours.
+After two hours, open the cover, flip the ribs from top to bottom, and then flip them back.

 Transfer the ribs to a serving plate or platter and pour the bourbon sauce in a bowl.
 Cut into individual ribs and plate them.